 Tony knew The Captain and his Howling Commandos were no laughing matter.
 Tony had never personally run into them, and he hoped to keep it that way.
 When The Captain first showed up on the radar, no one took him seriously.
 B-list mobsters are always popping up, trying to make a name for themselves, only to land behind bars.
 But somehow, he and his ragtag groupies had risen through the ranks, claiming Brooklyn for their own.

 There wasn’t even a rival gang in Brooklyn because The Captain’s forces swoop in as soon as someone even thinks about mentioning the word ‘rebellion’.
 Tony still remembered what had happened to Schmidt’s gang.
 HYDRA came from an old family, its name ran deep in New York.
-But one run in with the Captain, and boom, they were gone.
+They had been established long before the other mob even blinked into existence, but one run in with the Captain, and boom, they were gone.
 Destroyed.
 Eradicated.

 Tony had seen the pictures.
 It was almost an art form, and Tony was, needless to say, impressed.